Employment Law

 In some cases, federal law requires an employee to prove that they did not unreasonably fail to address or correct harassment by using their employer’s procedures.

 If an employer has five employees or more, California law requires that employer to provide harassment prevention training to its workforce.
-This training must last at least an hour for non-supervisor employees and at least two hours for supervisors and must occur at least every two years.
+This training must last at least an hour for non-supervisor employees and at least two hours for supervisors and occur at least every two years.

 Employers are required to include examples of gender expression, sexual orientation, and gender identity harassment in their training sessions.
 If your employer does not offer the training the law requires, your employer’s failure could mean additional compensation or legal relief for you if you were harassed.

-CAN YOU SUE SOMEONE FOR SEXUAL HARASSMENT?
+CAN YOU SUE SOMEONE FOR SEXUAL HARASSMENT IN CALIFORNIA?

 Yes.
 In a sexual harassment complaint, you usually will have the option of suing your harasser, your employer, or both.
 Many employees who have been harassed opt to sue their employer because employers are often more capable of paying all damages awarded in a civil lawsuit.

-But your employer’s obligation to pay for the harassment you have endured depends on the facts of your case.
+However, your employer’s obligation to pay for the harassment you have endured depends on the facts of your case.

 An employer is automatically responsible for harassment committed by a supervisor that causes a negative employment action against the suing employee.
 However, an employer may not be liable for harassment that occurs in its workplace if the following factors apply: